 A noindex tag represents a meta tag that can be easily added to a website in order to exclude specific pages from being indexed by search engines.

 Why should a website use a noindex tag?

 The noindex tag offers flexibility to all website owners in terms of what type of content should be displayed in search engines, and to control access to a website site on a page-by-page basis.

-Once a noindex tag is added to a specific page, the search engine spider (e.g., Googlebot) crawls that page and sees the tag; it will completely drop that page entirely from Google Search result pages.
+Once a noindex tag is added to a specific page, the search engine crawler (e.g., Googlebot) crawls that page and sees the tag; it will completely drop that page entirely from Google Search results pages.

 Which pages could have a noindex without affecting the website ranking?